saumya1510/reddit-bot/README.md

 # reddit-bot
 Skeleton for Reddit Bot awaiting a purpose.
-For now, it just reads comments with text - "What?" and replies with - "He said " + text of the parent comment.
+For now, it just reads comments with the text - "What?" and replies with - "He said " + text of the parent comment.

 ## Running the bot: